Brain Cancer without Borders (BCWB) is a registered subsidiary of the Grace Gawler Institute and shares the same ABN.

 Grace Gawler is the former co-founder of the Gawler Foundation, Melbourne Cancer Support Group and the Yarra Valley Living Centre at Yarra Junction, Victoria.
 (1980s)

-She resigned from the Gawler foundation due to changes of the philosophy and practices that diverted from the original founding principles.
+She resigned from the Gawler foundation due to changes in the organisation’s philosophy and practices that diverted from her original founding principles.

 Grace is now co-founder and director of the Grace Gawler Institute.
 She is also therapeutic and research director.